-In this article we provide the definition of Aboriginal Elder and answer some specific questions people ask us in our Working Effectively with Aboriginal Peoples® workshops.
+In this article we provide the definition of Aboriginal Elder and answer some specific questions people ask us in our Working Effectively with Indigenous Peoples® training.
 Questions such as: what makes someone an Elder, is being an Elder age specific, how should you address Aboriginal Elders and more.

 We have put the questions in italics and then follow-up with the answer.